build-server-protocol/build-server-protocol/docs/bsp.md

 Build tools must make sure that their `argv` invocation:

 1. Creates a fresh BSP connection to a server every time.
-This is required in case there are more than one client connecting to a server or a server crashes and a client wants to reconnect.
+This is required in case there is more than one client connecting to a server or a server crashes and a client wants to reconnect.
 1. Uses `stdin` to send messages and `stdout` to receive responses to/from the BSP server.